 There are 192 Tasmanian Government schools and eight senior secondary colleges grouped into two Learning Service areas: Northern and Southern regions, each managed by a General Manager.

-A number secondary schools are now providing Years 11 and 12 through the Years 11 and 12 Extension Program which is providing more choice to students undertaking Years 11 and 12 at their local high school.
+A number of secondary schools are now providing Years 11 and 12 through the Years 11 and 12 Extension Program which is providing more choice to students undertaking Years 11 and 12 at their local high school.

 The Department of Education uses our resources through Principals and school communities to lead school improvement and work with teachers to focus on the individual needs of learners.

-Teachers in Tasmanian Government schools are required to be qualified of good character, and registered with the Tasmanian Teachers Registration Board.
+Teachers in Tasmanian Government schools are required to be qualified, of good character and registered with the Tasmanian Teachers Registration Board.